alger-yeo/Statistic/README.md

 A project that involved conducting statistical analysis on a range of tasks.

-Please refer to jupyter notebook for the project.
+Please refer to jupyter notebook to view the project.